DataDog/integrations-core/strimzi/README.md

 ```
 **Note**: Template used as the basis for this example can be found [here][14].

+See the [sample strimzi.d/conf.yaml][4] for all available configuration options.

 #### Kafka and Zookeeper

 The Kafka and Zookeeper components of Strimzi can be monitored using the [Kafka][11] and [Zookeeper][12] checks, respectively.
 Kafka metrics are collected via JMX.
 For more information on enabling JMX, please refer to this [link][15].
 Here's an example of how to configure the Kafka and Zookeeper checks using Pod annotations: